+- Add bananas.
 Bananas add sweetness and help to create a velvety texture.
 I used fresh bananas here.
 They balance the smoothie thickness and temperature, as I don’t like my smoothie to be too cold.

+- Pick your liquid.
 I used gluten-free oat milk simply because I love its taste.
 You can use your favorite plant-based milk, or even water or orange juice if you want a lighter version, but the texture won’t be as smooth.

 The best liquids to use in a berry smoothie are: